MR-63: Retirement

 By 2005, the original MR-63 Montreal Metro trains were around 40 years old, and maintenance costs were rising.
 Société de transport de Montréal (STM) indicated that these trains would be replaced by modern rolling stock in the coming decade.
 New MPM-10 Azur trains were ordered from a Bombardier Transportation and Alstom consortium, and these trains entered service in 2016.
 As Azur trains entered service, MR-63 trains were retired one by one.
 The last MR-63 trains were retired between the last few months of 2017 and June 2018.

 On May 30, 2018, STM announced that after June 21, 2018, with 52 years of loyal service, all of its remaining MR-63 métro cars were being withdrawn from service.
 The milestone was underlined by a communication campaign and a "farewell tour" on all four Montreal Metro lines.
 The last original train was decorated with information about the cars and featured copies of posters from 1966 from its early operation.
 It was operated as part of normal morning and afternoon rush hour service between June 18 and 21, 2018.

+In July 2021, MR-63 Element 3 (81-505, 80-003, and 81-506) was scrapped at AIM Recyclage.
+Prior to this, after its final run on the Blue Line, it was stored behind the Saint-Michel tail tracks with plans to be repurposed for films and special occasions.
+However, these plans were ultimately abandoned due to space limitations and associated costs.